Prompt Adaptation as a Dynamic Complement in Generative AI Systems

 \subsection{Randomization}

-We randomized participants across two dimensions: the target image and the text-to-image generative AI model that participants had access to.
-We randomized participants across both dimensions simultaneously using complete randomization, generating 45 possible target image-model cells.
-We conducted a balance check after the conclusion of the experiment with a $\chi^2$ test across all cells.
-With $\chi^2 = 7.056, \; df = 44$, the resulting p-value equals to 1 and thus we cannot reject the null hypothesis that the proportions are equal across all 45 groups: Participants were unaware of this randomization.
+For both experiments, we randomized participants across two dimensions: the target task (target image for the image replication experiment and target brief for the logo generation experiment) and the text-to-image generative AI model that participants had access to.
+We randomized participants across both dimensions simultaneously using complete randomization, generating 45 possible target item-model cells per experiment.
+We conducted a balance check after the conclusion of each experiment with a $\chi^2$ test across all cells.
+For the image replication experiment, we obtained $\chi^2 = 7.056, \; df = 44, \; p > 0.999$, thus we cannot reject the null hypothesis that the proportions are equal across all 45 groups.
+For the logo generation experiment, we obtained $\chi^2 = 5.383, \; df = 44, \; p > 0.999$, thus we cannot reject the null hypothesis that the proportions are equal across all 45 groups.
+In both experiments, participants were unaware of the underlying randomization.